iamnotnato/alx-low_level_programming/README.md

 <h4>Summary: </h4>
-These are projects that help in understanding low level programming.
+These are projects that helped me understand a bit of low-level programming.

 <h4>Languages Used</h4>
 <table>